Dr. Pasha on Islam,

-But to make a living by knowingly, wilfully and maliciously lying about an entire “religion” like Islam, that hundreds of millions of people throughout the world honour, cherish and practice, and do so for money, must count as among the lowest of all professions.
+But to make a living by knowingly, willfully and maliciously lying about an entire “religion” like Islam, that hundreds of millions of people throughout the world honor, cherish and practice, and do so for money, must count as among the lowest of all professions.

 Beware of Those Who Make a Career or Business Out of Islam and Muslims